 Paint primers ‘prime’ or prepare surfaces before paint application.
 Without a good primer, you cannot achieve a smooth and durable finish, especially on porous surfaces.
 Not knowing the best brand to use can lead you to repeat the process and spend more money.

-Our professional woodworkers pitted two top names in this Kilz vs Zinsser primer comparison to assess which is your best option.
+As a professional woodworker, I recently pitted two top names in this Kilz vs Zinsser primer comparison to assess which is my best option.

 What are Kilz Primers?